apache/nuttx-apps/examples/README.txt

   defined in include/nuttx/nx.h.
 The following configuration options can be selected:

+    CONFIG_EXAMPLES_NX_BUILTIN -- Build the NX example as a "built-in" that can be executed from the NSH command line
     CONFIG_EXAMPLES_NX_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
 Default: 0 CONFIG_EXAMPLES_NX_DEVNO - The LCD device to select from the LCD